 - SPF foam bonds to the trench in a way that the breaker will never shift.

-- The texture of the foam is more gentle, and there is no danger of the breaker causing damage to the pipeline.
+- The texture of the foam is gentler, and there is no danger of the breaker causing damage to the pipeline.

-Baird Foundation Repair is proud to serve the San Antonio and Corpus Christi area.
+Baird Foundation Repair is proud to serve the San Antonio, Corpus Christi, Houston, Austin, and surrounding areas in Texas.
 If you’re tired of sandbags causing your business more harm than good, contact us today to get started on your transition to SPF.